Sales: 312-922-9035

 In the months prior to the new trade deal, there was uncertainty regarding whether provisions allowing for the continuation of the TN visa would be included in any new trade deal between the three North American countries.
 Originally, the Trump administration indicated interest in placing limits on TN visas, while Mexico and Canada indicated interest in revising some of the professional worker categories to be updated to reflect current employment practices, as the categories had not been revised since NAFTA was enacted in the early 1990s.
 With the USCMA, the three countries kept the status quo, neither agreeing to any new limits, nor expanding or revising the approved TN professional worker categories.

-ENVOY will continue to monitor developments regarding the TN visa and the new USMCA trade agreement, as the agreement moves through the approval process in Congress and in Mexico and Canada.
+Envoy continues to monitor developments regarding the TN visa and the new USMCA trade agreement, as the agreement moves through the approval process in Congress.

 To view the official text regarding the TN visa, please click here.